-Interview with Alan Tomlinson, humanist, historian, sociologist and professor of FC Barcelona Master in Football Business by Johan Cruyff Institute
+Interview with Alan Tomlinson, humanist, historian, sociologist and professor of Master in Football Business in partnership with FC Barcelona

 The academic background of Alan Tomlinson includes a grounding in the Humanities, with studies in English literature, history and philosophy, which he then combined with sociology at postgraduate and doctoral level.
 At university, he also played football and was captain of the football teams at the University of Kent and at the University of Sussex.
 He qualified, too, as a football referee and obtained a coaching qualification from The Football Association.
 His commitment to football has been lifelong, as a supporter of Burnley Football Club, who were the English league champions in the 1959-60 season.
 We could say that he was born into the game, and perhaps this lured him, as an adult academic, towards the study of sport as his main research focus.

 Could you please tell us about your research work on football?